A row of townhomes in the Capitol Hill neighborhood of Washington, D.C.

 A man sits in front a PODS container in his driveway as he places a call on his cell phone

-Move to One of the Best Neighborhoods in D.C.
+Move to One of the Safest Neighborhoods in D.C.
 With PODS

 Once you’ve found your safe haven in the D.C. area, look no further than the services of PODS to help make your move an easy and efficient one!
 In fact, PODS even offers a city service that’s designed specifically for moves around the D.C. area.
 Navigating the narrow and crowded streets?
 Dealing with parking regulations?
-Let PODS City Service handle that.
+Let PODS City Service handle that — and help you settle into one of the safest neighborhoods in D.C.

 Comments